Kick (INXS album): Release

 In the band's 2005 official autobiography, the band's manager Chris Murphy stated that upon completion of Kick, he flew to New York to play the finished album for the top executives of Atlantic Records.
 The US record label first rejected the album, feeling that the funk and dance elements would alienate the band's traditional rock following.
 Murphy said that he resisted Atlantic's proposition of one million dollars to produce the album all over again.
 He then devised a strategy to get Kick released.

 Unbeknownst to Atlantic, Murphy arranged a secret meeting with the staff of Atlantic's radio promotion division to play them "Need You Tonight".
 He found a market when the head of college radio promotion agreed to concentrate a strategy on campus radio.
 The song was a chart success on the radio network and received heavy replay.
 "Need You Tonight" was released in September 1987.
-Murphy stated that his strategy had worked; Atlantic finally added Kick to their release schedule for October.
+Murphy stated that his strategy had worked.
+Atlantic added Kick to their release schedule for October.

 The album's second single, "Devil Inside", crossed over onto album rock play lists.
 Over the course of four consecutive top five singles and the support of a short college tour, with INXS playing concerts in college bars and university auditoriums across North America, Kick became popular among American fans.